gitkraken/vscode-gitlens/README.md

 Context switching kills productivity.
 GitLens not only reveals buried knowledge within your repository, it also brings additional context from issues and pull requests providing you with a wealth of information and insights at your fingertips.

-Simplify your workflow and quickly gain insights with automatic linking of issues and pull requests across multiple Git hosting services including GitHub, GitHub Enterprise `Pro`, GitLab, GitLab self-managed `Pro`, Jira, Gitea, Gerrit, Google Source, Bitbucket, Bitbucket Server, Azure DevOps, and custom servers.
+Simplify your workflow and quickly gain insights with automatic linking of issues and pull requests across multiple Git hosting services including GitHub, GitHub Enterprise `Pro`, GitLab, GitLab Self-Managed `Pro`, Jira, Gitea, Gerrit, Google Source, Bitbucket, Bitbucket Server, Azure DevOps, and custom servers.

 All integrations provide automatic linking, while rich integrations with GitHub, GitLab and Jira offer detailed hover information for autolinks, and correlations between pull requests, branches, and commits, as well as user avatars for added context.